On the birationality of complete intersections associated to nef-partitions: Appendix: -regularity, singularities and Calabi-Yau varieties

-\begin{proof} Using the same notation as before.
-Because nefness and basepoint freeness are equivalent on toric varieties, the linear system $|\Ll_i|$ is basepoint free.
+\begin{proof} Because nefness and base point freeness are equivalent on toric varieties, the linear system $|\mathcal{G}_i|$ is base point free.

-Next, we generalize Bertini's theorem (\cite{Hartshorne}~III Corollary 10.9 and Remark 10.9.2) to show that for generic coefficients, either $T_\sigma \cap V$ is empty or smooth of codimension $s$, where $\sigma \in \Sigma$.
-Because $T_\sigma$ is a locally closed subvariety of $X(\Sigma)$, the restriction $\widetilde{\Ll}_i$ of $\Ll_i$ is also base-point free.
-If the dimension of the linear system $|\widetilde{\Ll}_i|$ is $n_i$, then together they define a morphism
+Next, we use a similar argument in the proof of Bertini's theorem (\cite{Hartshorne} III Corollary 10.9 and Remark 10.9.2) to show that for general coefficients, either $T_\sigma \cap \overline{X_{(\Delta_i)}}$ is empty or smooth of codimension $s$, where $\sigma \in \Sigma(\nabla)$.
+If the dimension of the linear system $|\mathcal{G}_i|$ is $n_i$, then these linear systems altogether define a morphism

 Let $\Pp:=\Pp^{n_1 } \times \cdots \times \Pp^{n_s}$, and we consider it as a homogeneous space under the action of $G:= \operatorname{PGL}(n_1) \times \cdots \times \operatorname{PGL}(n_s)$.
 Let $H_i \to \Pp^{n_i}$ be the inclusion of a hyperplane $H_i \cong \Pp^{n_i -1}$, and